filetrust/Glasswall-Security-Policies/policies/Cloud Computing Policy.md

 - Any new resource created in the cloud environment needs to have a threat model in place before deployment

-- The IT Manager or the Security Champion from the applicable squad decides what data may or may not be stored in the Cloud.
+- The IT Manager or the Security Champion from the applicable squad decides what data may or may not be stored in the Open Source/Public Cloud.

 - Users must not share log-in credentials and must not use shared accounts.
 They must follow the existing Password Policy in creating credentials